private-attribution/i-d/draft-savage-ppm-3phm-mpc.md

 inputs to be revealed.
 Also, a single dishonest party cannot alter the output of any operation without detection.
 The protocol is aborted if honest parties detect an error that might indicate the actions of a dishonest party.
-This means that a dishonest party can disrupt the protocol
+This means that a dishonest party can disrupt the protocol.

 ## MPC Protocol Prerequisites